Main Second Level Navigation

 Training the Next Generation of Leaders

-International Collaboration and Mentorship
+International Collaboration & Mentorship

 The SREMI Research Chair has allowed Dr. Lee to serve as a global resource to foster research in older people needing ED care.
-With new mentees and collaborators in Australia, the US, Ireland, Singapore and Ethiopia, Dr. Lee is guiding new investigators to help develop important and feasible research projects that will have local and global impact.
+With mentees and collaborators in Australia, the US, Ireland, Singapore and Ethiopia, Dr. Lee is guiding new investigators to help develop important and feasible research projects that will have local and global impact.